cronokirby/ovis/docs/syntax.md

 \x -> \y -> x + y
 ```

+# Tokenizer

+The tokenizer / lexer takes the string based representation of our program, and converts
+it a sequence of tokens that's more easy to parse.
+The main reason we need a lexer
+is to make the parsing of whitespace much simpler.

 # Grammar

 As mentioned before, any line starting with `//` is a comment, and ignored by the parser.